thecodeteam/mesos-module-dvdi/README.md

 Project Summary
 -------------------
-Mesos is a cluster manager that schedule workloads in a way that optimizes efficient use of available resources.
+Mesos is a cluster manager that schedules workloads in a way that optimizes efficient use of available cluster resources.

-The pre-0.23.0 Mesos architecture is based on having ernal network attached agents (slave cluster nodes) determine and report their available resources, This works well when workloads consume store exclusively from direct attached storage within agent nodes, but externally host shared storage volumes have been outside the scope of Mesos management.
+The pre-0.23.0 Mesos architecture is based on having cluster node agents (aka slaves) determine and report their available resources, This works adequately when workloads consume storage exclusively from direct attached storage on the cluster nodes, but externally host shared storage volumes have been outside the scope of Mesos management.

-This is an ongoing project to provide a Mesos plugin module, in order to allow Mesos to extend the scope of what is managed to include network attached storage.
+This is an ongoing project to provide a Mesos plugin module that allows Mesos to extend the scope of management to include network attached storage.

-The current release of this isolator manages volumes mounted from external storage.
+The current release of this project supports volume mount/dismounts from external storage.

-This allows Mesos to manage external storage mounts for applications.
+Mesos to management of storage mounts allows flexible deployemnt of applications across a cluster.
 For example, an application configured in Marathon, can declare external storage needs, and Mesos will manage mounts without tying the application to a single specific cluster node.
+This feature is also useful for applications that require persistent storage.

-It is expected that over time, this module will be extended to more storage related features.
+It is expected that over time, this module will be extended to offer more storage related features.

 Build Requirements
 -------------------